What causes the BA.2 omicron subvariant to spread so rapidly? - NewsBreak

 “The spike proteins have mutated enough with this new subvariant that even if you were infected back in December or January, you’re not guaranteed to have neutralizing antibodies or the optimally effective antibodies against the newest strain,” Fiala said.

 The genetic differences between BA.1 and BA.2 make BA.2 more transmissible, explains the W orld Health Organization .
 The difference isn’t huge though – especially when comparing it against two totally different variants.
 The BA.1 version of omicron was much more contagious than delta, for example.
-Now, BA.2 is just a bit more contagious than BA.1.Escaped inmate Casey White back in Alabama
+Now, BA.2 is just a bit more contagious than BA.1.COVID long-haul symptoms: Cleveland Clinic sees these health issues most often

 BA.2 now makes up nearly all COVID-19 cases in the United States – about 99% of infections, according to the latest data from the Centers for Disease Control and Prevention .